Ayaka Is in Love with Hiroko!: Manga

-The series was generally well-received.
+The series was generally well received.
 Anime Feminist notes while having a happy ending the series still reflects social norms in Japan surrounding office culture, where in Hiroko and Ayaka hide their relationship at work, instead being the "ideal lesbian couple—model employees during their work hours and only explicitly gay after-hours."
-Erica Friedman of Yuricon gave the series an overall positive review, summarizing that "this is very much a “wackiness ensues” farce of a Shakaijin Yuri manga."
+Erica Friedman of Yuricon gave the series an overall positive review, summarizing that "this is very much a "wackiness ensues" farce of a Shakaijin Yuri manga."

-Drama

-The BL Xpress gave the series a 4.5 out of 5 rating, noting that it was "at its core a sweet, sometimes silly, romance between two women who have had very different life experiences."
-They further praised the costuming for its realism in having Hiroko and Ayaka repeat outfits or mix and match pieces across the series, which helped "ground them as realistic instead of caricaturistic."